Code-Institute-Submissions/SnapCards/README.md

 The objective of the game is to challenge the player to find, remember and match pairs of numbersand do it in a timely manner and in the least amount of moves.

 #### Home Page Game Completed Image
-The image in the center of the landing page is a screenshot from a play through of the game, this is used to illustrate to the players how a completed game would look like and the objective.
+The image in the centre of the landing page is a screenshot from a play through of the game, this is used to illustrate to the players how a completed game would look like and the objective.
 The image is available at: https://res.cloudinary.com/pysched/image/upload/v1583235669/images/gamepreview_xhuj7r.jpg

 #### Background Image for Landing Page and Game Page
 The image used as the background for the landing and game page is taken from https://wallpapercave.com/w/2YPxgPL .
 It is hosted on Cloudinary available at: https://res.cloudinary.com/pysched/image/upload/v1583235669/images/cards_el9qnq.jpg